vhawk19/Py_Primer/Learn to handle your files/Writing_into_file.md

 f.close()

 ```
-Here we open a file called new.We have a for loop that runs over a range of 10 numbers.Using the write function to enter data into the file.
 The result after code execution is as follows:-
 ```python
 This is line 1
 This is line 2